-If your cat has been using your furniture to scratch, you may be looking for a cat scratching deterrent that works.
-Many experts recommend trying options other than declawing to deal with these problems.
+If your cat has been using your furniture or door trim to scratch, you can use a cat scratching deterrent to modify this behavior.
+Many experts recommend trying options other than declawing to deal with scratching, and the best deterrents can do the trick.

 If you can't get your cat to stop scratching items that she shouldn't, you can try covering her inappropriate scratching places with a scent or a texture that she doesn't like.